pyth-network/pyth-gitbook/publishers/pyth-client-websocket-api.md

 ## subscribe\_price\_sched

-Subscribe to price update schedule. pythd will notify the client whenever it should submit the next price for a subscribed symbol.
+Subscribe to price update schedule. pyth-agent will notify the client whenever it should submit the next price for a subscribed symbol.

 The request looks like: